If you have a passion for food, are a strong leader and have good commercial awareness, consider a career in catering management

 Relevant experience is vital, so look out for part-time or seasonal work in catering outlets such as pubs, hotels, restaurants and fast-food chains.
-Work experience as a catering assistant or barista will show you have the skills and knowledge to work in catering.
+Work experience as a catering assistant or barista will give you the skills and knowledge you'll need to work in catering.

 Employers are particularly drawn to candidates with strong commercial sense, a drive to deliver excellence and motivation to contribute ideas and upscale the profits of the organisation.
 They will also be looking for experience of people management, so any experience you have in a supervisory or team leader role will put you at an advantage.